 5. Financial Institutions

 The last element of this force is financial institutions.
 If the Business Plan for this venture is difficult, then of course money will be expensive.
 Of course, there is a State investor in the consortium – the Polish Development Fund.
-Probably part of the infrastructure costs will be covered from the state budget.
+Probably part of the infrastructure costs will be covered by the state budget.
 However, I do not know if the state budget is prepared for multi-billion investments.
-For example, the construction of a dedicated PGE-450 network, according to press reports, it is expected to consume about PLN 2 billion to operate the power networks, and this is a network that requires fewer towers throughout the country than a network based on the 700 MHz band.
+For example, the construction of a dedicated PGE-450 network, according to press reports, is expected to consume about PLN 2 billion to operate the power networks, and this is a network that requires fewer towers throughout the country than a network based on the 700 MHz bands.

 Summary of Porter’s Five Forces